svennam92/microprofile-hol/README.md

 ## Double check prerequisites

 Before you start deploying your application, make sure the Microservice Builder Add-ons are installed and running.
 In addition, make sure that the `key-retreival-deploy` and `secret-generator-deploy` jobs have completed.
+Verify this by running the `kubectl get pods --show-all` command and ensuring it looks like the output below.

 ```
 $ kubectl get pods --show-all